MicrosoftDocs/memdocs/memdocs/intune/user-help/enroll-device-android-company-portal.md

     ![Screenshot of Company Portal, What's next screen, highlighting the Next button.](./media/enroll-device-android-company-portal/android-whats-next-1911.png)

 5. Depending on your version of Android, you might be prompted to allow access to certain parts of your device.
-These prompts are required by Google and not controlled by Microsoft.
+These prompts are a Google requirement and not controlled by Microsoft.

     Tap **Allow** for the following permissions:
     * **Allow Company Portal to make and manage phone calls**: This permission enables your device to share its international mobile station equipment identity (IMEI) number with Intune, your organization's device management provider.
 It's safe to allow this permission.
-Microsoft will never make or manage phone calls.
+Microsoft never makes or manages phone calls.
     * **Allow Company Portal to access your contacts**: This permission lets the Company Portal app create, use, and manage your work account.
 It's safe to allow this permission.
-Microsoft will never access your contacts.
+Microsoft never accesses your contacts.

     If you deny permission, you'll be prompted again the next time you sign in to Company Portal.
 To turn off these messages, select **Never ask again**.
 To manage app permissions, go to the Settings app > **Apps** > **Company Portal** > **Permissions** > **Phone**.